-So I hear you are pregnant?
-Congrats!
-Whether you are due in the summer or you will be pregnant throughout the summer, it's important to know a few tricks to make a summer pregnancy a little less horrible.
+Whether you are due in the summer or you will be pregnant throughout the summer, it's important to know a few tricks to stay cool, and comfortable in the heat.

 1. Increase Your Fluids

 Summer pregnancies can be a while lot more tolerable if you increase your fluids.
 Drink lots of water or gatorade so you can stay hydrated.